The 66th Annual Meeting of the Japanese Society of Pediatric Hematology/Oncology

 Graduate School of Medicine, Mie University

 The theme of the conference to be held in Kyoto is “Always with You〜Clinical Practice and Research for Children with Cancer.”
 In recent years, owing to advances in medicine and the application of research breakthroughs to clinical practice settings, many children with cancer have been able to survive for long periods.
-However, children with cancer not only suffer from physical distress such as various side effects and late effects of treatment, but they also experience psychological and social distress due to prolonged hospitalization, separation from family and friends, and not being able to play or learn freely.
+However, children with cancer not only suffer from physical distress such as various side effects and late effects of treatment, but they also experience psychological and social distress due to prolonged hospitalization, separation from family and friends, and being unable to play or learn freely.
 A major role of pediatric nurses is to provide high-quality care that can enable children with cancer to live their lives, grow, and develop, despite or because of cancer.
 High-quality nursing care can only be achieved through experimental knowledge and the application of cutting-edge research.
-The conference would demonstrate the essential role and attitude of nurses; such scientific and artistic nursing care is the ideal form of nursing care for children with cancer, and the demand for such high-quality nursing is going to increase in the future.
+The conference will demonstrate the essential role and attitude of nurses; such scientific and artistic nursing care is the ideal form of nursing care for children with cancer, and the demand for such high-quality nursing will increase in the future.

 Kohsuke Yamashita